ganbarodigital/ts-lib-value-objects/README.md

 ## Introduction

-This TypeScript library will help you create value objects and type refinements.
-They will help you write safer software.
+This TypeScript library will help you create _value objects_ and _refined types_.
+They will help you write safer software that also performs better.

 - [Introduction](#introduction)
 - [Quick Start](#quick-start)